heessuh/terraform-basic/README.md

 # tf-basic

-creates a vpc called dev with all the defaults
+Terraform files create a vpc called dev with all the defaults with user data for EC2 launch.